STUDENT BUSINESS GROUPS

 The Business Analytics Society provides a medium for students interested in analytics to come together and further their goals.
 The BAS hosts events that bring real professionals from the industry to Villanova to share their experiences.
 These professionals provide valuable insight into what it takes to be successful in the field of analytics; they also bring recruiting opportunities to Villanova.

-Villanova’s Technology in Business Society (formerly the Management Information Systems (MIS) Society) exposes its members to technology's role in business and the corporate world.
+Management Information Society (MIS) exposes its members to technology's role in business and the corporate world.
 Membership provides the opportunity to meet and network with other technology-focused majors and similarly-focused alumnae/professionals from a variety of companies to learn about current developments in the IT field, as well as to explore employment/internship opportunities.
 In addition to these sessions, members receive exclusive workshops in software commonly utilized by companies, and sessions about current emerging technologies.

 The goal of the Villanova University Economics Society is to expose majors in economics and business to the wide variety of professions and opportunities available to them by meeting with professionals in the field.
 The society is open to all majors (business and non-business) and all students who are interested in the many careers economists can pursue.